 Then the recall letter arrived a few weeks later and I had a few words with the manager.
 This is my first and probably last Korean car purchase or new car purchase period.

 I had the recall done several months ago, last week my passenger caliper locked up after the 1st time using the ebrake since I bought the car (feb 2012?).
-I made the caliper functional so I could get to work, then ook it to the dealer later that day and tey said they could find nothing wrong. oh well I have the DCT gess I will just keep never applying the ebrake.
+I made the caliper functional so I could get to work, then ook it to the dealer later that day and tey said they could find nothing wrong. oh well I have the DCT gess I will just keep never applying the ebrake.:rolleyes:

 OK - I don't know anything about Blogging, so I hope I didn't miss anything in the thread - I did try to follow.
 I have a 2012 6 speed V and just called H customer service.
 I was informed that my car was serviced for the e brake and rear calipers on 4/10/13.
 I just bought this car used in October.
 So my e brake is broken and I need rear calipers, per the dealer.
 Maybe that's a long enough time for an e brake to last?
 I was quoted $1200 - is that a good price?
 Any suggestions ill be much appreciated.